badlogic/jglfw/README.md

 Create a Java project in your prefered way and add jglfw.jar and jglfw-natives.jar to your classpath.
 Check the [GLFW 3.0 documentation](https://github.com/elmindreda/glfw/blob/master/include/GL/glfw3.h).
 OpenGL and OpenAL should be straight forward to use.
 See the notes on GLFW, OpenGL and OpenAL below.

+Note: on Mac OS X you need to provide the -XStartOnFirstThread JVM argument, much like with SWT.

 Note: 32-bit Linux is currently not supported due to an issue with the build server.
 You can build the natives yourself, cd to jglfw/jni, then

     ant -f build-linux32.xml